 To parse a string field into feature location geometry, the following parameters must be specified:

-- A single geometry field.
+- Location type—A single geometry field.

-- Geometry type:
+- Geometry format

-- Geometry format:
+- Geometry type

-If X/Y or latitude/longitude values are stored in fields of your data, you can utilize these values to generate point feature location geometry for each record.
-Use the drop-downs for the X (Longitude) and Y (Latitude) parameters to choose the respective field from the schema.
+If X,Y or latitude-longitude values are stored in fields of your data, you can use these values to generate point feature location geometry for each record.
+Use the drop-down arrows for the X (Longitude) and Y (Latitude) parameters to choose the respective field from the schema.
 The Z (Altitude) parameter is optional, as not all data will have Z values.